-319. The non-discrimination requirement entails that Telenor must give the access buyer information concerning fault rectification at the same time and with the same content as to the company's own operations.
+329. The non-discrimination requirement entails that Telenor must give the access buyer information concerning fault rectification at the same time and with the same content as to the company's own operations.
 If Telenor's retail operations offer compensation to end-customers that have experienced faults/downtime, Telenor will be obliged to offer access buyers compensation that gives the same opportunity as Telenor's own retail operations to offer compensation to the affected end-user.

-320. The non-discrimination requirement furthermore entails that Telenor must give access buyers information about changes in the network (such as changes in technology) that are of significance to access buyers' offers in the retail market, at a time that gives access buyers equal opportunities to arrange themselves in the same way as Telenor's own retail operations.
+330. The non-discrimination requirement furthermore entails that Telenor must give access buyers information about changes in the network (such as changes in technology) that are of significance to access buyers' offers in the retail market, at a time that gives access buyers equal opportunities to arrange themselves in the same way as Telenor's own retail operations.

-321. The non-discrimination requirement entails a general requirement for Telenor to make all wholesale products subject to the access obligation available to the access buyer within a reasonable period of time.
+331. The non-discrimination requirement entails a general requirement for Telenor to make all wholesale products subject to the access obligation available to the access buyer within a reasonable period of time.
 The requirement entails, among other things, that Telenor must ensure that the access buyers have sufficient time to develop and adapt their own IT systems and processes, so that they have the same opportunities as Telenor's retail operations to plan and offer new services in the retail market.
 Telenor therefore cannot make new or changed wholesale products that are subject to the access obligation available to access buyers at a later time than when they are made available to the company's internal retail operations.

-322. In terms of price, the non-discrimination requirement entails that the price level of Telenor's wholesale offering may not be higher than the price that the company could charge its own retail operations.
+332. In terms of price, the non-discrimination requirement entails that the price level of Telenor's wholesale offering may not be higher than the price that the company could charge its own retail operations.
 However, Telenor has no explicit access agreement between the company's wholesale operations and retail operations.
 Follow-up of the non-discrimination requirement in terms of price therefore cannot be based on direct comparison of the content of an internal access agreement with Telenor's offer of access to external buyers.
 As Chapter 7.4 shows, Nkom will use accounting separation as an instrument to follow up the requirement of a non-discrimination and does not preclude follow-up of the non-discrimination requirement between own and external retail operations by other means.
 Nkom assumes, however, that other regulatory requirements will limit the need for such follow-up.

 7.2.5.
-Further details of the requirement concerning non-discriminatory price structures in the retail market, and thereby favours its own operations.
+Further details of the requirement concerning non-discriminatory price structures

+333. The non-discrimination requirement entails that Telenor's wholesale offers may not have a price structure that favours, prevents or restricts access buyers' opportunity to compete in the retail market, and thereby favours its own operations.
 In Chapter 7.5.9, Nkom sets more detailed requirements on price structure in Telenor's regulated wholesale agreements.